manifoldxyz/manifold-templates/wix/nft_profile_page/README.md

 In this example, we are adding a [Connect Widget](https://docs.manifold.xyz/v/manifold-for-developers/resources/widgets/connect-widget), which will allow a user to authenticate to your website.
 Once authenticated, your app will have access to a [Data Client](https://docs.manifold.xyz/v/manifold-for-developers/resources/widgets/connect-widget/data-client), which allows you to retrieve information about the user's NFTs.

 ## Steps
-1. Go to the site editor for your website (editor.wix.com) then in the menu click "Add Elements" => "Embeded Code" => "Custom element"
+1. Go to the site editor for your website (editor.wix.com) then in the menu click "Add Elements" => "Embeded Code" => "Custom element" <br />
 ![Wix add custom element](./images/site-editor-embed-html-menu.png)
 2. A component with a grey inner box will appear on your page.
 Click the grey box and select "Code" and **copy and paste the following into the box** (make sure to replace the variables found in Configuration):
 ```